sanity-io/litter/README.md

 // Hide private struct fields from dumped structs litter.Config.HidePrivateFields = true

-// Sets a "home" pacage.
+// Sets a "home" package.
 The package name will be stripped from all its types litter.Config.HomePackage = "mypackage"

 // Sets separator used when multiple arguments are passed to Dump() or Sdump().